|

 examination.

-(d) When the application and accompanying proof are found satisfactory,
+(d) When an application and accompanying proof are found satisfactory,

-the board shall notify the applicants to appear for examination at a
+the board shall notify the applicant to appear for examination at a

-she has passed all additional examinations required by the board.
+she has passed all examinations required by the board.
 The

 applicant shall also submit any protocols for the use of pharmaceutical